Appup-Docs/Appup-Docs/_USAGE.md

 ## How do I edit the landing page?
 Edit the *README.md* in the project root folder.

-## Hod do I demo the project locally?
+## How do I demo the project locally?
 Type `./serve` to your terminal while you are in the project directory.